Skip to content

 X-Global-Tags: cluster=cluster_A,app=math,__dataway_api=/v1/write/metrics

-Therefore, we can directly use the __dataway_api KV pair in the Sink rule for matching.
+Therefore, in compatibility scenarios for older versions, you can directly use the __dataway_api KV pair for matching in Sink rules.
 This also reminds us that in this special rule, do not include other important data upload APIs, such as /v1/write/... interfaces.
-Otherwise, which workspace the data ultimately falls into is undefined.
+Otherwise, which workspace the data ultimately lands in is undefined.
+Starting from Datakit 2.0.0, these non-point write class APIs no longer carry the Sinker header, eliminating the need to rely on __dataway_api rules for splitting.

 Feedback